Data Validation Error Format

 Figure 2: Example of encodings and locator formats

-1.2 Example
+1.2 Examples

-Documents can be invalid compared to document models on many levels.
+Documents can be invalid on many levels.
 For example the string {"åå":5} is valid JSON but it might be invalid if element åå is expected to hold a string instead of a number (Example 1).
-The error can be located with JSON Pointer in the JSON document and with line and character number of its encoding as Unicode string:
+The error can be located with JSON Pointer in the JSON document and with character and line number:

 {